rsmith-nl/nctools/README.rst

 -------
 This program reads a DXF file and generates a PDF file from it.
 This comes in handy to view a PDF file.
 The lines, arcs and polylines from the DXF file are shown on top of a 100x100 mm grid.
-The drawn elements are color coded to show their sequence in the file.
+Optionally the beginning and ending of lines are marked.

 See ``dxf2pdf -h`` output for usage instructions.